 Here is a breakdown of the stat categories on the Players page.
-Each category contains one or more statistics.
+Each category contains various data points that are closely related.

-The Optimizer is the essential tool that pulls everything the together
+The Optimizer is the essential tool that pulls everything together

 The RotoQL Optimizer is the bread-and-butter tool that all subscribers covet.
-It is where you'll generate potential lineups based on any number of inputs.
+It is where you'll generate potential lineups based on inputs that you control.

 Becoming familiar with the layout of the RotoQL Optimizer